Sunshine on Leith (album): Songs

 "My Old Friend the Blues" is a cover of a song from American alternative country musician Steve Earle's debut album Guitar Town (1986).

 As stated by Los Angeles Times in 1989, "Sean" was written for duo member Charlie Reid's son, born in 1987; the lyrics have been described by Chicago Reader as "thoughts about life passed on to a newborn".
 Discussing the lines "I saw why I'm here, the morning you appeared" Charlie Reid said in 2018: "appreciating [fatherhood] and appreciating you’re a link in the chain, and you’re privileged to be so, and if there’s any reason to hang around, it’s family and loved ones, and I suppose it’s all part of that".
-"Sean" also makes reference to Elvis Presley's hometown of Tupelo, Mississippi.
+"Sean" also refers to Elvis Presley's hometown of Tupelo, Mississippi.

-Bill Wyman of Chicago Reader wrote in 1989 that "Come On Nature" was "pantheistic plea for some down-to-earth love action".
+Bill Wyman of Chicago Reader wrote in 1989 that "Come On Nature" was a "pantheistic plea for some down-to-earth love action".
 Stylistically, "Come On Nature" has been categorised as "Smiths-like pop" and has also been said to "recall the harmonies of Peter and Gordon".

 "What Do You Do?" has been characterised by Louisville Music News as "haunting" and "plaintive" and shares with "Cap in Hand" its Scottish nationalist leanings.
 Its lyrics have been described as "ruminating on the failure of democracy to ameliorate poverty".

+Promotion and touring

+Sunshine on Leiths 1988 release was followed by a tour, complete with an electric backing band.
+The 1989 leg of the tour saw the band perform to a crowd of 65,000 at the 1989 Glastonbury Festival in England.
+Promotion for the album in the United States included US talk-show performances, inclusive of a 21 March 1989 appearance on Late Night with David Letterman.
+The 1993 vogue of Sunshine on Leith and "I'm Gonna Be (500 Miles)" in the United States saw the Proclaimers perform at Madison Square Garden for the Z100 Birthday on 28 July 1993, alongside Terence Trent D'Arby, 10,000 Maniacs, Duran Duran and headliners Bon Jovi.